-In 2009, these labels were designed as part of an overall branding initiative that had occurred across the entire company.
+In 2009, these labels were designed as part of an overall branding initiative for the entire company.
 The new look focused on the wine varietal along with highly recognizable elements of Biltmore House.

-Five years later, we're ready for the launch of our newest label, which you see as our featured photo for this post.
+Five years later, we were ready for the launch of our newest label, which you see as our featured photo for this post.
 We chose the design experts at CF Napa to help us craft a stunning visual statement that celebrates our history and our passion for fine wines.

 2014: A distinctive look and taste